 Table 5 presents the alternatives that the Specialists recommended as the more suitable options for the proposed development.
 Corridor 1 and Substation E were the most preferred.
 Corridor 1 and Corridor 2 are least preferred by the Heritage Specialist because most of the heritage sites were recorded on this option, including the Late Iron Age (LIA) site known as Marothodi.
 There are also large settlements in and around Pilwe Hill with known archaeological sites and occur on Corridor 2, this makes this option less preferred from heritage perspective.
-However, the impacts of overhead power lines on these sites can be avoided by constructing towers so to avoid these sites.
+However, the impacts of overhead power lines on these sites can be avoided by locating the towers so to avoid these sites and therefore avoid damaging the sites.
 Substation Site M was least preferred because two LIA sites are located on a spur at the location of this option.
 Because the substation is located on top of a spur mitigation will be difficult, as space for alternative placement is limited.